Ceasar/dots/README.md

 That's it!
 Check your home directory. `.examplerc` should exist.

 Naturally, what you'll want to do in the future is to clone git repos into `plugins` and write more complex dotfiles.
+See [Ceasar/dot_gitconfig](https://github.com/Ceasar/dot_gitconfig) as an example.

 # usage